make pet-friendly Hamlet House your hub to explore the Far South Coast

 Use Hamlet House • Eden as your hub to explore the stunning Far South Coast of New South Wales.

-Note: As of 1 June, many of these venues are re-opening.
+Note: Many of the following venues are re-opening.
 Most are busting to welcome visitors back to the Far South Coast, but please do give a call or visit the websites to confirm availability.

 For some, part of the relaxation is to be shown around by locals.
 Why not relax and get those insider tips?
 Note: This is a growing list, in no particular order.